vitalboyzf/cloudberrydb-site/src/pages/bootcamp/101-5-queries-and-performance-tuning.md

 ### Understand query plans

-A query plan is a set of operations Cloudberry Database will perform to produce the answer to a query.
+A query plan is a set of operations Apache Cloudberry will perform to produce the answer to a query.
 Each node or step in the plan represents a database operation such as a table scan, join, aggregation or sort.
 Plans are read and executed from bottom to top.

-In addition to common database operations such as tables scan and join, Cloudberry Database has an additional operation type called "motion".
+In addition to common database operations such as tables scan and join, Apache Cloudberry has an additional operation type called "motion".
 A motion operation involves moving tuples between segments during query processing.

-To achieve maximum parallelism during query execution, Cloudberry Database divides the work of a query plan into slices.
+To achieve maximum parallelism during query execution, Apache Cloudberry divides the work of a query plan into slices.
 A slice is a portion of the plan that segments can work on independently.
 A query plan is sliced wherever a motion operation occurs in the plan with one slice on each side of the motion.

 ### Understand parallel query execution

-Cloudberry Database creates a number of database processes to handle the work of a query.
+Apache Cloudberry creates a number of database processes to handle the work of a query.
 On the master, the query worker process is called "query dispatcher"  or "QD".
 QD is responsible for creating and dispatching query plan.
 It also accumulates and presents the final results.
 On segments, a query worker process is called "query executor" or "QE".
 QE is responsible for completing its portion of work and communicating its intermediate results to other worker processes.

 There is at least one worker process assigned to each slice of the query plan.
 A worker process works on its assigned portion of the query plan independently.
 During query execution, each segment will have a number of processes working on the query in parallel.

 Related processes that are working on the same slice of the query plan but on different segments are called "gangs".
 As a portion of work is completed, tuples flow up the query plan from one gang of processes to the next.
-This inter-process communication between segments is referred to as the interconnect component of Cloudberry Database.
+This inter-process communication between segments is referred to as the interconnect component of Apache Cloudberry.

-The following section introduces some of the basic principles of query and performance tuning in a Cloudberry database.
+The following section introduces some of the basic principles of query and performance tuning in a Apache Cloudberry.

 Some items to consider in performance tuning: